Square, Inc. [SQ] – 3 compelling analyses why it’s a less risky Investment

 Similarly, this company’s Total Asset Turnover is 1.20.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.87 and its Current Ratio is 1.90.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.85, which indicates that it is 7.06% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 48.74.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.66, which indicates that it is 6.02% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 29.27.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Square, Inc. [SQ] a Reliable Buy?